alfiecg24/Achilles/README.md

 ## What does it do?
 In its current state, this project does the following things:
-* Nothing - work has not begun yet and so far I have implemented a barebones project system.
+* Nothing - work has not really begun yet, so far I have implemented a barebones project system.
 It has an organised project structure, a Makefile system and a logging system.

 ## What are the current limitations?
 * I can only test this on an iPad Pro 10.5" (T8010)